Tairesh/rustormy/README.md

 ## Acknowledgements

-This project heavily inpired by [stormy](https://github.com/ashish0kumar/stormy).
-Actually, it started as a clone of `stormy`, just in Rust.
+This project was originally heavily inspired by [stormy](https://github.com/ashish0kumar/stormy).
+Actually, it started as a full clone of `stormy`, just in Rust.
 Then I added more features, but kept the name similar to honor the original project.

 Also, [wttr.in](https://wttr.in) was a big inspiration for this project.

+## Disclaimer

+This project is not affiliated with or endorsed by any of the weather data providers mentioned above.
+It's a personal project developed for learning and experimentation purposes.